 • Close escrow when all terms of agreement of seller and buyer have been finished

-• Disburse monies and finalize instructions
+• Disburse payments and finish instructions

-• Give advice - the escrow holder stays at an impartial, third-party status
+• Offer advice - the escrow holder has to remain an impartial, third-party status

-• Dispense opinions about future tax estimations
+• Give insight about future tax estimations

 Mortgage Escrow Account